 - Cilantro: Cilantro adds a great fresh burst of flavor to Mexican cuisine.
 If you prefer, fresh parsley, flat or curly, can be chopped up and used in place of cilantro.

 - Salt: a little salt will heighten the flavors of your Pico de Gallo.
-I suggest using pink Himalayan salt or Redmond's Real Salt.
-Both are unprocessed salts giving you a full dose of trace minerals, including iodine.

 - Lime juice from fresh limes.